 Blizzard Entertainment is one of the best game designers around, and they know what the gaming community wants.
 It came as no surprise to us that Overwatch was an instant hit, winning “Game of the Year” and “Best Esports Game” at the 2016 Game Awards.
 It’s gained a huge following already, with over 30 million registered as of the middle of 2017.

 Like many of today’s popular video games, Overwatch is played in teams.
 A match features two teams of six players, with each player taking control of one of 24 characters.
 These characters are known as “heroes”, and they all have their own unique set of attributes and abilities.

-The heroes in Overwatch are divided into four distinct categories.
+The heroes in Overwatch are divided into three distinct categories.
 These are as follows:

 The primary role of offense heroes is to attack the enemy.
 They deal large amounts of damage but have low health.

 Tank heroes have very high health.
 Part of their role is to protect their allies by taking on enemy fire.
 They’re also tasked with breaking down enemy defenses.

 Heroes in this category are not very strong in battle.
 However, they have abilities that enable them to enhance their allies and weaken the enemy.